bovigo/assert/README.md

 ### Expectations on exceptions

+Note: since release 2.1.0 it is also possible to use expectations with `Error`.

 Check that a piece of code, e.g. a function or method, throws an exception:
 ```php
 expect(function() {